 Every year, voters from small towns and big cities alike decide on ballot measures that affect libraries.
 This year was no different—and as in past years, American Libraries and the Public Library Association have partnered to look at some of the wins and losses across the country.

 In October, voters in Ketchikan Gateway Borough, Alaska, were able to stave off efforts by an anti-LGBTQ group that would have crippled Ketchikan Public Library’s budget.
 But on Election Day in Jamestown Township, Michigan, and Craighead County, Arkansas, two groups were successful in using the ballot to defund their local libraries over materials they found objectionable.
-Only time will tell how this current wave of censorship will impact funding in the long term.
+How this current wave of censorship will affect funding in the long term remains unclear.